 What Do they taste like?

-They have a slight sugary flavor but other than that they do not have much flavor at all, so never distract from the taste or flavor of the cake.
+They have a slight sugary flavour but other than that they do not have much flavour at all, so never distract from the taste or flavour of the cake.

 Our edible inks are from Italy being quality inks they produce vivid colours that replicate very close to the original images colours.